W[1]-hardness of some domination-like problems parameterized by tree-width: Proof of Theorem : 1 -hardness of

-\item \gadgetname{capacity gadget} (\gadget{C}), one for each original-vertex in $I(G)$.
-This gadget ensures that a selected original-vertex $v$ of $I(G)$ has at most $\capacity(v)$ selected neighbors in $I(G)$.
+For each original-vertex in $v \in I(G)$, we add to $H$ one \gadgetname{capacity} gadget~\gadget{C}{v}.
+This gadget ensures that a selected original-vertex $v$ of $I(G)$ has at most $\capacity(v)$ selected neighbors in $I(G)$, and is satisfied no matter how many of its edge-neighbors are selected.
 Moreover, this gadget allows a selected original-vertex to have a valid number of selected neighbors in $H$ with respect to \si.
+The gadget is constructed as follows (see Figure~\ref{fig:gadget_C}): given an original-vertex $v \in I(G)$, we add $\gapp\big(\ppdeg_G(v)+q_0, \capacity(v)\big) - \capacity(v) - 1$ independent preselected vertices linked to $v$, and $\capacity(v)$ independent choosable vertices linked to $v$ with $\gapz(q_0+1) - 1$ independent preselected neighbors each.